Introduction To Collecting And Listening To Shellac Records

 The Grafonola version is slightly off-

-NOTE: there are a few songs posted at Collection One and Two pages already.
+NOTE: there will be more records posted on the Collection One and Two pages in the near future.
 Use the links at the top of the page.

 To Find Out More About Tanignak.com, Click HERE